pallets-eco/flask-security/docs/quickstart.rst

     # Bcrypt is set as default SECURITY_PASSWORD_HASH, which requires a salt
     app.config['SECURITY_PASSWORD_SALT'] = 'super-secret-random-salt'

+    # As of Flask-SQLAlchemy 2.4.0 it is easy to pass in options directly to the
+    # underlying engine.
+This option makes sure that DB connections from the
+    # pool are still valid.
+Important for entire application since
+    # many DBaaS options automatically close idle connections.
+    app.config["SQLALCHEMY_ENGINE_OPTIONS"] = {
+        "pool_pre_ping": True,
+    }

     # Create database connection object
     db = SQLAlchemy(app)